webexpress-framework/WebExpress/docs/view-state-service.md

 The introduction to this example is that the tab control demonstrates optimistic updates and rollback, which are where a reactive store pays off most clearly.
 The state shape holds the tabs, the active tab id, the available templates and a loading flag.
 A tab service loads the tabs, creates a tab with a create operation, reorders tabs with an update operation and closes a tab with a remove operation.
 Add and close are intents, and a drag reorder updates the state optimistically, then calls the service, and rolls back to the previous order when the service reports an error.

 The client behavior is that a reorder feels immediate because the view renders the new order from the optimistic state before the network confirms it, and a failure restores the previous order from the state snapshot that the intent kept.
-The 	ab added and 	ab closed events are still dispatched, so existing integrations continue to work.
+The tab added and tab closed events are still dispatched, so existing integrations continue to work.
 The author declares the tab endpoints and the templates in C#, and the optimistic policy lives in the intent rather than in the view.

 ## 14. Architectural Qualities, Constraints and Verification